-You should make your presence known outside of your classroom during the transitions of classes.
+Teachers be sure to make your presence known outside of your classroom during the transitions of classes.
 You should be available to greet your students each day as they enter your classroom.
 Classroom doors should be locked and lights turned off any time the room is to be vacant.
 Please do not give your keys to a student for any reason.
 Students should be reminded to take their valuables with them.